 However, it is important to remember that wills are not watertight and there is always a risk that a will or estate can be challenged.
 In addition, in certain circumstances, legislation may also have to decide who will inherit a property.

 If you are concerned about an inheritance dispute, it is important to consider obtaining specialist legal advice as soon as possible, as time limits can apply.
-Our Disputed Wills Team offer a free initial 30-minute telephone discussion.
+Contact our Disputed Wills Team at online.enquiries@LA-law.com.